mees/vapo/docs/affordance.md

 # Dataset creation
 Before training a model we first need to process the data to discover the affordances from the playdata.
 To do so we need to the [create_dataset.py](../scripts/create_dataset.py) script.

 If unspecified we assume the dataset will be stored in a folder named "datasets" in the VAPO_ROOT parent directory.
-This can be modified in [cfg_datacollection.yaml](../config/cfg_datacollection.yaml)
+This can be modified in [cfg_datacollection.yaml](../config/cfg_datacollection.yaml).

-From VAPO_ROOT run:
+From `VAPO_ROOT` run:
 ```
 python ./scripts/create_dataset.py play_data_dir=PLAY_DATA_DIR output_dir=DATA_DIR
 ```

-If you want to visualize the affordances while is being created, add the flag viz=True
+If you want to visualize the affordances while is being created, add the flag `viz=True`:
 ```
 python ./scripts/create_dataset.py play_data_dir=PLAY_DATA_DIR output_dir=DATA_DIR viz=True
 ```

-For more information in the different parameters that can be changed, please refer to the configuration file [cfg_datacollection.yaml](../config/cfg_datacollection.yaml)
+For more information in the different parameters that can be changed, please refer to the configuration file [cfg_datacollection.yaml](../config/cfg_datacollection.yaml).

 To visualize the transforms being applied to an image during training or validation, you cant test the [dataloader](../vapo/affordance/dataloader/datasets.py) by running:
 ```